 Does vaping set off fire alarms?
 Well, it's a difficult question to answer.
-Ultimately, in short, vaping is unlikely to set off smoke detectors - but to understand fully whether your e-cig is safe to use indoors where there are fire alarms, keep reading!
+Ultimately vaping is unlikely to set off smoke detectors - but read on to understand fully whether your e-cig is safe to use indoors where there are fire alarms.

 At this point vapes are pretty distinct from conventional smoking, both in what they can do and the communities surrounding them.

-With huge selections of flavours and intensities from a wide range of brands, as well as access to CBD e-liquids and other interesting takes on just what can be vaped, we’re seeing more public recognition of this hobby as something wonderfully unique.
+With huge selections of flavours and intensities from a wide range of brands, as well as access to CBD vape juices, we’re seeing more public recognition of this hobby as something wonderfully unique.

-Certainly, with the in-depth hardware communities surrounding the vapes themselves and the innovations suppliers are pushing all the time, vaping is growing at a fantastic rate.
+Certainly, with the in-depth hardware and innovations suppliers are pushing all the time, vaping is growing at a fantastic rate.

 However, certain misconceptions still hold it back.
 One of the biggest is the question around vapes and smoke detectors.

 Seeing clouds of vapour rise up from a big, sub-ohm vape could certainly get you thinking about just how likely it is to trip the fire alarm, especially if it’s being used indoors.

 We’ve all been raised to see large clouds inside (whether from burning toast or something more serious) and immediately think of fire, so this kind of reaction is entirely understandable.